-The Jenny Craig Rapid Results™ Program – The Way to Lose More Weight† and Improve Your Health
+Jenny Craig's New Rapid Results™ Program - Lose More Weight† and Improve Your Health

 Chair, Jenny Craig Science Advisory Board

 Jenny Craig has been committed to a science-based weight loss program for 34 years.
 We are constantly evolving our program to incorporate new research to improve your weight loss and health management.
 For instance, researchers have made a revolutionary discovery that may affect not just weight, but also your health, wellness and quality of life.
 Scientists have discovered that one of the secrets to sustainable health lies in paying special attention to your body clock.
 Most people don’t realize that the human body and every one of its 37 trillion cells possess 24-hour clocks that follow a unique daily pattern, called a circadian rhythm.
 Recently, three American scientists were awarded the 2017 Nobel Prize in Medicine for identifying the circadian rhythm gene that coordinates the body clock cellular activities.
 These body clocks become dysfunctional when we live the typical chaotic 24/7 grab-and-go lifestyle.
 The cell’s body clocks prefer you follow a more natural circadian rhythm of light and dark, being awake and sleeping.
 When your clocks are working in harmony, optimal weight management and metabolism are more likely to happen.1-5